Back to blog

 4. Before accepting background jobs that cannot be processed.

-When the system is overloaded, a fast 429 or 503 with Retry-After is more useful than a 30-second timeout that prompts the client to retry blindly.
+When the system is overloaded, a fast 429 or 503 with Retry-After hands the client a clear signal in milliseconds and frees the worker right away.
+A 30-second timeout holds that worker for the full 30 seconds and leaves the client to retry blindly into the dark.

 HTTP/1.1 429 Too Many Requests